-The Emil & Grace Shihadeh Innovation Center will empower students with 21st century readiness through an integrated, project based learning approach that will connect with local industry to develop life ready graduates that are highly skilled, self-directed and community minded.
+The Emil & Grace Shihadeh Innovation Center will empower students with 21st century readiness skills through an integrated, project based learning approach that will connect with local industry to develop life ready graduates that are highly skilled, self-directed and community minded.

 According to the US Bureau of Labor and Statistics, the labor market is projected to expand by 6 million new jobs over the next 10 years.
 By 2029 one in four people will be aged 65 and older, leading to a large portion of the workforce exiting the labor market creating opportunities for those starting out on their career pathways.